ryu1kn/vscode-partial-diff/README.md

 **NOTE:**

-* A diff will be shown only after selecting comparison text first (using `Select Text for Compare`)
+* A diff will be shown only after selecting comparison text first (using `Select Text for Compare`).
-* Executing the `Select Text for Compare` or `Compare Text with Previous Selection` command without selecting any text will use the entire text of the current file
+* Executing the `Select Text for Compare` or `Compare Text with Previous Selection` command without selecting any text will use the entire text of the current file.

 ## Configurations

 * `partialDiff.preComparisonTextNormalizationRules`: Rules to normalize texts for diff view.

     It doesn't mutate texts in the editors.
 Only texts in diff views get normalised.
-    If a diff is presetned with text normalised (or possibly normalised), `~` is used in the diff title instead of `↔`)
+    If a diff is presented with text normalised (or possibly normalised), `~` is used in the diff title instead of `↔`)

-    Each rule has `match`, `replaceWith` and optionally `name`
+    Each rule has `match`, `replaceWith` and optionally `name`.

     * `name`: Optional.
 Name of the rule to describe what the rule is for.
     * `match`: Regular expression to find text you want to normalise.
-[Global search flag](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions?redirectlocale=en-US&redirectslug=JavaScript%2FGuide%2FRegular_Expressions#Advanced_searching_with_flags) is automatically applied
+[Global search flag](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions?redirectlocale=en-US&redirectslug=JavaScript%2FGuide%2FRegular_Expressions#Advanced_searching_with_flags) is automatically applied.
     * `replaceWith`: One of the following
       * **Replacement text** as a string.
 You can use `$N`, where `N` is the index of substring (starting from 1) you captured in `match` with `()`.
       * **Letter case specification** as an object.
 Valid cases are `upper` and `lower`.